Subtle features of social network structure can lead to biased outcomes in group decisions.

 To begin, the researchers built a simple game in which players were assigned to competing groups, or parties.
 Placed on a network that determined whose voting intentions each person could see, players were incentivized so that the best outcome would be for their party to “win” the election.
 The second best outcome would be for the other party to win, and the worst result would be deadlock.

 “What we found in a nutshell,” says Plotkin, “is that, even when two parties have an equal number of members and everything seems fair—everyone in the network is equally influential—the structure of the social network can still bias the outcome toward one party or another.”

 The reason has to do with the way that the two parties interact with each other.
 When members of a single party are talking almost exclusively to one another and not across party lines, it can lead to what is known online as a filter bubble, where someone’s views are reinforced by those around them.
-Put two such groups together, each on the opposite side of an issue, and deadlock ensues.
+Put two such groups together, each on the opposite side of an issue, and a deadlock ensues.

 When information is gerrymandered, however, a few members of one party end up in a conversation dominated by members of the other party.
 There, they have the opportunity to persuade the other side, or to be persuaded.